LouriNoel/adventofcode-cpp/2023/day1/README.md

 ### Original implementation

 This implementation iterates 18 times over each line.
+It was made in Python.

 For each line:
 1. For each token (1, ..., 9, one, ..., nine), find all the occurences in the line and remember their index